$2000 scholarships for teachers to re-train for high-need STEM and CTE content areas

 * Each summer: 3 to 5 Modeling Workshops in physics & chemistry (2 or 3 weeks each).

-* Spring semesters: MECHANICS Modeling Workshop at ASU in late afternoon, 2x/week.
+* Spring semesters: MECHANICS Modeling Workshop at ASU in evenings, 2x/week.

-* Possibly online versions, if teachers want them (but the first course must be face-to-face.
-Dorm housing is available.)
+* Possibly online versions, if teachers want them (but the first course must be face-to-face).

+Need a refresher?
 Prerequisite courses at AZ community colleges are also good uses of scholarship funds.
-For physics: PHY111 and 112 (with labs).
-For chemistry: CHM 151 and 152 (with labs).
+For physics: trigonometry-based PHY111 and 112 (with labs).
+For chemistry: science majors courses CHM 151 and 152 (with labs).
 Face-to-face is best, but Rio Salado CC has online versions.
+The cost for each course is about $360.

 To help you understand our work, please see